apocalyptech/bl3-cli-saveedit/README-saves.md

     bl3-save-edit old.sav new.sav -q

+Note that currently, the app will refuse to overwrite the same file that you're editing.
+You'll need to move/rename the `new.sav` over the original, if you want it to replace your current save.
+Be sure to keep backups!

 # Output Formats

 The editor can output files in a few different formats, and you can